MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce-to-microsoft-cloud-app-security.md

         ![Salesforce menu users.](media/salesforce-menu-users.png)

-    1. Select the current administrative user to your dedicated Cloud App Security user.
+    1. Select the current administrative user to your dedicated Defender for Cloud Apps user.

     1. Make sure that the **Salesforce CRM Content User** check box is selected.